quioteframework/quioteframework.github.io/src/content/docs/propulsion/behaviors/nested-set.md

 coll findTree($scope = null)
 ```

-A few more methods added to the query classes:
+A few more static methods added to the peer classes (e.g. `SectionPeer::retrieveRoot()`), not the query classes:

 ```php
 $node retrieveRoot($scope = null)